Top 10 Most Basic SQL Commands To Know - Qiling

 Delete from School Where StudentID="3"

-Here the record of Student with ID 3 has been deleted from the School Table.
-Since Student ID is a unique identifier, it ensures to delete only that record.
+The record of Student with ID 3 has been deleted from the School Table, ensuring that only that specific record is deleted due to Student ID being a unique identifier.

 The syntax for SUM Command